 Since we mostly frequently deal with laundry stains in our homes this list is focused on those types of spots and spills mainly, but you'll find that many of these same products I've listed below for your kit will also help you with spills and messes throughout your house, such as on upholstery and carpet.

 Therefore, you may find yourself running to the laundry room to get the necessary stuff to clean up when an accident happens elsewhere in the house.
 I know I do in my own house!

-I've gotten asked many times what I mean by creating a kit, especially from those of you visiting from the sister site, Home Storage Solutions 101's Declutter 365 missions, since this is one of the daily missions while we work organizing the laundry room.
+I've gotten asked many times what I mean by creating a kit, especially from those of you visiting from the sister site, Home Storage Solutions 101's Declutter 365 missions, since making a stain removal station is one of the daily missions while we work on organizing the laundry room.

 To make the kit you can put the items in a basket to contain them, or you can also just place them, grouped together, onto a shelf or cabinet in your laundry room.
 Whatever works for you.

 I would suggest, however, that you place this kit somewhere close to the rest of your laundry supplies, since many of these items (as you'll see below) are often used not for just washing clothes, but for stain removal purposes as well, so it just makes sense to keep it all together.